xocite/plktio/src/posts/2019/12-December/2019-12-31-onto-the-new-year.md

 having search engines be arbiters of knowledge discovery and let recommendations be served directly from the content creators.
 More to come in this space!

 Phase V is still under wraps.
-As my knowledge around moving to the cloud, containerising applications, and building infrastructure with code improves, I can see myself start a consulting business for the local space.
-Nothing finalised yet but something on the horizon for 2020.
+As my knowledge around moving workloads to the cloud, containerising applications, and building infrastructure with code improves, I can see myself start a consulting business for my local region.
+Nothing finalised yet but something to be excited about for 2020.